ispc/ispc/docs/ispc_for_gen.rst

   a ``task queue``.
 When the ``task queue`` is executed on a device, the ``future`` object becomes valid and can be used to retrieve information about the ``kernel`` execution.

+* ``Array`` - Conveniently wraps up memory view objects and allows for easy allocation of memory on the device or in the Unified Shared Memory (USM).
+  The ISPCRT also provides an example allocator that makes it even more simple to allocate data in the USM and a SharedVector class that serves the same purpose.
+See XPU examples and documentation for more details.

 All ``ISPCRT`` objects support reference counting, which means that it is not necessary to perform detailed memory management.
 The objects will be released